- Home Page

 There is a chart of jumper/DIP settings inside the front cover of your game manual that will show the specific settings for the default language of your choice.
 After changing these settings on your MPU board, you must perform a "factory reset" in the game's Utilities menu, or remove one of the batteries on the MPU board for a few minutes to clear memory, then re-start the game.
 The new default language settings will be installed at that point.
 All other memory will be cleared and reset (including audits, adjustments, settings, and high scores).
 Your game will also display a message stating "factory settings restored".
 Turn game off then back on, and everything should be back to normal, with your new default language installed.

 Some WPC games DO have language-specific chips (as mentioned above), but not many.
-If you have any questions about your specific game, see the listing above or e-mail us.
+If you have any questions about your specific game, look up ROM chips for it by using the Search feature at the top of any page, or e-mail us.

 Sound ROMs usually do not have to be changed, other than for some specific games, as mentioned above.

-- Here is an example from the listing above: WhoDunnit
+- Here is an example from the selection of ROM chips we carry: WhoDunnit

 Locations of ROM Chips in Various Games:

 ROM chips will be located in different areas in different games, depending on age, brand, what board they're used on, etc. Here is a list of some common types of games and where their different types of ROM chips are located: